saracarsanaro/genome-analysis/genomic_databases.md

 ### IGV
 _a local data visualization application designed to handle large data sets - browse at high resolution for small regions and lower resolution for larger regions_

-loading data
-- supports many data types - BED, BigWig
-- accessing genomes
-- load data from server, a file or a URL

-viewing data
+IGV is a local application for visualizing various types of genomic data.
+IGV supports many data types, includinig BAM, BED, BigWig, GTF, and VCF.
+To load data, first select a reference genome.
+Then load data from a file, a URL, or from the server (dbSNP, TCGA, ENCODE, 1000 genomes).
+To view data, select/search for a chromosomal region or a gene.
+Depending on the datatype, additional features may be available (ex.
+Sashimi plot for RNA-seq data, BLAT for DNA or RNA-seq data).
+See the [IGV User Guide](https://software.broadinstitute.org/software/igv/UserGuide) for more details.

 ### ENCODE
 _a catalog functional elements in the human genome_